rsh249/bioinformatics/docs/index.md

 After having completed Introduction to Bioinformatics you will be able to:
 + Discuss Biology as a subdiscipline in “Data Science”
 + Understand the major sources of ‘big-data’ in Biology and the scale and nature of the data being produced.
-+ Perform fundamental operations (data input/output, statistics, data visualization) in both R and Python programming environments.
++ Perform fundamental operations (data input/output, statistics, data visualization).
 + Use common bioinformatics tools using the Unix command line, R, and Python.
 + Run bioinformatics programs from the Unix command line to perform analysis of DNA sequence data.
 + Understand the importance of reproducibility and open access for data and computer code in bioinformatics.